Ytang520/nolebase-template/笔记/xx-I am lost/Coding is annoying.md

 ---

-OK, not that annoying... esp. when I foresake that repository and switch to a different one for replication.
+OK, not that annoying... esp. when I gave up that repository and switched to a different one for replication.
 This new setup feels almost too straightforward.

 God bless to me, it's not (entirely) my fault.
 What a relief.